England is in an Avian Influenza Prevention Zone (AIPZ) with mandatory biosecurity measures and bird gatherings remain banned.

 Keepers should remain vigilant and practice stringent biosecurity to protect the health and welfare of their birds.
 Find out how to protect your birds in the government’s biosecurity guidance.

-New registration requirements for bird keepers in Great Britain
+Registration requirements for bird keepers in Great Britain

 If you have up to 49 poultry or other kept birds, you must register them.
 This includes any birds you keep as pets.
 Find out more and register at GOV.UK – Register as a keeper of less than 50 poultry or other captive birds.